Header bg

 While you may have a preferred method of communication, it is recommended that you provide your employees with a phone number, email address, and video conferencing tool (such as Zoom, Google Hangouts, or Microsoft Teams) where they may reach you.
 Doing so will help you to tackle tips one and two above more effectively.

 Also, consider implementing an office intranet system.
 There are so many intranet benefits you and your team can capitalize on once you start using them.
 As a central location for resources, remote employees can access the content they need from anywhere, making it easier for them to collaborate with you.
+Additionally, integrating knowledge management solutions can further enhance collaboration by organizing and centralizing critical information and resources.

 4. Establish some “rules of engagement”